paul-butcher/paul-butcher.github.io/_posts/2019-11-28-asciifolding-elasticsearch.md

 A search for _rose_, predictably returned _rose wine_.
 However, a search for _rosé_
 also returned _rose wine_.
 It was as though the accented version had simply been discarded.

-The record was definitely present. '/_search?pretty' returned both of them.
+The record was definitely present. `/_search?pretty` returned both of them.

-The problem, it turned out was [unicode normalization](https://unicode.org/reports/tr15/).
+The problem, it turned out, was [unicode normalization](https://unicode.org/reports/tr15/).

 The application that inserted the records was first normalizing the unicode to a _decomposed_ form.
 The `asciifolding` token filter only operates on composed forms.
 What was actually